kukuu/quality-assurance-team-metrics/QA-automated-testing-best-practices.md

-# QA and Automated Testing Best Practices
+# Quality Assurance {QA} and Automated Testing Best Practices

 By implementing these QA and automated testing best practices, you can ensure the delivery of high-quality, secure, and scalable software.
 Leveraging metrics, tools, and governance frameworks will help align with a mission of innovation and excellence.

-## QA and Automated Testing Best Practices

 - Discovery Phase: